vsantiago113/ReadWriteMemory/README.md

 # ReadWriteMemory

 ### Description
 The ReadWriteMemory Class is made on Python for reading and writing to the memory of any process.
-This Class does not depend any extra modules only uses standard Python lib’s like ctypes.
+This Class does not depend on any extra modules and only uses standard Python libraries like ctypes.

 ---